2017-08-31 05:33:34 • ID: 1648

 During the last glacial, Southern Europe is considered as being continuously populated while northern territories were abandoned during colder periods (MIS4, LGM).
 Retreat of northern populations into Mediterranean region is sometimes suggested and the Rhône Valley might be a corridor for human movements.

-The Soyons region is embedded in a larger framwork of the Middle Rhone valley, where beginning with late MIS6 a continuous settlement of humans is well contested.
+The Soyons region is embedded in a larger framwork of the Middle Rhone valley, where beginning with late MIS6 a continuous settlement of humans has been evidenced.

-The village of Soyons is located in the middle Rhone Valley, on the right bank of the river, 6 km south-west of Valence.
-This town is backed by limestone massif (Massif de Guercy) overlooking the Rhone valley from nearly 120 meters above the river.
+The village of Soyons is located on the right bank of the river, 6 km south-west of Valence.
+This town is backed by a limestone massif (Massif de Guercy) overlooking the Rhone valley from nearly 120 meters above the river.

 An exceptional set of cavities was discovered in the massif of Guercy, since 1870: la Grotte de Néron, la Grotte des enfants, la Grotte de la Madeleine, le Trou du Renard, le Trou du mouton, le trou Roland and l’abri Moula.

 These caves were used as habitats / hunting halts by Neanderthals with a Mousterian industry.
 The caves during these periods were occupied by humans alternating with large predators.
-To date two caves are important for the understanding Neanderthal societies in the French S/W: the Grotte Néron and the Moula-Guercy cave.
+To date two caves are important for the understanding Neanderthal societies in the south of France: the Grotte Néron and the Moula-Guercy cave.

 The Grotte Néron was discovered by the Vicomte Lepic and Mr. Jules de Lubac in 1870.
 In 1955, Jean Combier had defined Levallois points with inverse retouches, found in the Mousterian deposits at Néron, as "pointe de Soyons".
 Quina ensembles are stratigraphically situated below the "Neronien", already described by Combier.